 Stay alert: In addition to invalid emails, other types may end your campaigns

-Hard Bounces are bad for your reputation as they cause blockages to providers and also to email senders.
+Hard Bounces will destroy your email reputation as they cause blockages to providers and also to email senders.
 However, there are a number of other emails that, while not necessarily invalid, can undermine your campaigns and reduce their delivery rates, or even generate severe blockages.

 It is important to know these emails and in this article we will show them to yo.